 - FDRs remain to be completed for three systems.
 These software-based systems include 'Train Control,' 'Monitoring and Diagnostics,' and 'Car Control.'
-Completion is scheduled for early '2020 and must be performed before design conformance Type Testing commences in April 2020. - FAIs continue to be conducted, and 55 of 64 have been closed. - Electrical tests have been conducted in Salt Lake City on all seven cars of Trainset No. 1. - Car production rate continued to improve as parts and resource shortages are addressed. - 28 car shells have been shipped from Stadler Switzerland and 25 are onsite in Stadler's Salt Lake City facility.
-No change from last month, but consistent with Project Schedule. - Two waiver requests remain with the FRA for review and disposition.
+Completion is scheduled for early '2020 and must be performed before design conformance Type Testing commences in April 2020. - FAIs continue to have their paperwork formalized and closed out. - Trainset No. 1 train and system level control software is being loaded and checked.
+Sub suppliers are onsite in Salt Lake City downloading software and debugging in preparation of upcoming formal testing. - Car production rate continued to improve as parts and resource shortages are addressed. - 28 car shells have been shipped from Stadler Switzerland and 25 are onsite in Stadler's Salt Lake City facility.
+No change from last report, but consistent with Project Schedule. - Two waiver requests remain with the FRA for review and disposition.
 One pertains to train alternate crashworthiness design standards and the other for a passenger emergency door opening system that is safer for the Caltrain System.
+No change from last month. - Quality Assurance Audit at USA-based sub-suppliers commenced with four of the eight scheduled audits conducted with mixed results.
+Stadler and suppliers are addressing findings. - Bike car flip-up seat and barrier design finalized. - High-level door plug design finalized. - PCEP, Caltrain and Stadler Management representative met in Salt Lake City with favorable results.

-- Continue to close out system level FDRs and FAIs. - Commence Quality Assurance (QA) audits on critical USA-based sub-suppliers. - Work with the FRA on closing out remaining open items. - Finalize high-level door plug design. - Finalize bike car flip-up seat and barrier design. - Re-baseline Stadler trainset delivery and testing schedule on Caltrain property. - PCEP and Caltrain Management meeting in Salt Lake City.
+- Continue to close out system level FDRs and FAIs. - Continue Quality Assurance (QA) audits on critical USA-based sub-suppliers. - Work with the FRA on closing out remaining waiver requests and open items.

+- Re-baseline Stadler trainset delivery and testing schedule on Caltrain property. - PCEP and Caltrain Management meeting in Salt Lake City.